-Kanawha County has forty-six elementary schools, serving students in kindergarten through fifth grade.
+Kanawha County has forty-two elementary schools, serving students in kindergarten through fifth grade.
 Elementary education focuses on developing students who are proficient in literacy and math, and who have a solid foundation in the areas of science, social studies, the arts, health and wellness.
 Students should have experiences using the thinking skills and technology tools that will prepare them for life in the 21st century.

 Reading instruction is research-based, and Scott-Foresman's Reading Street is used as the core reading program.
 K-2 classrooms also use Saxon Phonics to provide additional phonics instruction.